 The Tairāwhiti Interprofessional Education (TIPE) programme began in 2012 and brings senior pre-registration students from different health disciplines together to learn with, from and about each other while gaining clinical experience in rural New Zealand.
 The programme is based in Tairāwhiti (Gisborne) with a satellite programme in Wairoa.
 Tairāwhiti is the remote eastern-most region of the North Island of New Zealand

-The TIPE programme is run by University of Otago in conjunction with the Eastern Institute of Technology (EIT), Otago Polytechnic, the Tairāwhiti and Hawkes Bay District Health Boards.
+The TIPE programme is run by the University of Otago in conjunction with a range of tertiary institutions, and the Tairāwhiti and Hawkes Bay District Health Boards.

-Final year students live together in shared accommodation in 5 week rotations at either Gisborne or Wairoa hospitals and are from eleven health professional degree programmes from three tertiary education institutions
+Final year students live together in shared accommodation in five week rotations at either Gisborne or Wairoa hospitals.
+They are from eleven health professional degree programmes, from a number of tertiary education institutions:

-- University of Otago – dental, dietetic, medical, oral health, physiotherapy, pharmacy
+- University of Otago – dental, medical, oral health, physiotherapy, pharmacy

 - Otago Polytechnic – occupational therapy